 Many companies view independent contractor status as a means to augment existing services provided by employees to meet the needs of the business or its customers.
 Often, there is no budget for the hiring of additional employees or the reduced costs of using ICs are just too alluring to ignore.
 Some companies also view the use of 1099 status as a means to quickly retain valuable services of workers in the face of layoffs or corporate practices that they view as presenting hurdles to productivity or efficiency.
 Indeed, it is not uncommon for the human resource department of a company to be sidestepped altogether by business managers eager to retain the services of laid off employees by retaining them as 1099ers doing the same work they did as employees.
 In these situations, though, the use of ICs performing similar work as employees under similar direction and control by the business is an invitation to a costly IC misclassification lawsuit or regulatory audit.

-For example, as we have reported in an earlier blog post, a cable company’s use of both W-2 employees and 1099 contractors interchangeably as installers led to a lawsuit by the U.S. Department of Labor alleging that the cable company failed to pay overtime to several dozen installers classified as independent contractors.
+For example, as I have reported in an earlier blog post, a cable company’s use of both W-2 employees and 1099 contractors interchangeably as installers led to a lawsuit by the U.S. Department of Labor alleging that the cable company failed to pay overtime to several dozen installers classified as independent contractors.
 The lawsuit led to the entry of a consent judgment against the business for $1.075 million and a permanent injunction against the company and its principal executives from further violating the federal wage and hour laws.

-We noted that while there is nothing under any federal or state law that prohibits a business from using both employees and ICs to perform the same end-result, many companies that do so fail to take steps to structure, document, and implement properly their IC relationships to demonstrate the important differences between ICs and their employees.
+I noted that while there is nothing under any federal or state law that prohibits a business from using both employees and ICs to perform the same end-result, many companies that do so fail to take steps to structure, document, and implement properly their IC relationships to demonstrate the important differences between ICs and their employees.
 While these steps are essential for all companies using ICs, they are absolutely critical for any company that uses both employees and ICs to perform an end-result that is the same or appears to be the same.
 Absent such steps, a business is advertising that it may be misclassifying a portion of its workforce.

 Takeaways and Best Practices